Often attributed to some of the greatest epidemics in history, we forget that scabies or gale still exists and is in fact a fairly common disease.

 How do you get scabies?

-Anyone can potentially catch gale, because it is extremely contagious.
+Anyone can potentially catch scabies, because it is extremely contagious.
 A handshake, hug or sexual contact with an infected person is enough to transmit the disease.
 Sharing contaminated objects such as clothing, bedding, towels or toys can also be a source of contamination.

 Cases of scabies are therefore more frequent: